ibm-cloud-docs/dns-svcs/ts-permitted-network.md

 {: support}

 You tried to add a permitted network, and couldn't.
-{:shortdesc}
+{: shortdesc}

 You are unable to add a permitted network.
 {: tsSymptoms}

 You cannot add duplicate zone and networks combinations.
 {: tsCauses}

 Verify that you are trying to add unique zone and networks combinations.
 {: tsResolve}

 For example:

 - Create zone1.com with network-1
     - Create zone1.com is successful
     - Add network-1 is successful

 - Create duplicate zone1.com with network-1
     - Create zone1.com is successful
     - Add network-1 fails